Immediate consequences of wars on the economy

 Lack of cooperation in a fragmented world reduces the capacity to respond to future crises and limits joint economic growth, increasing international tensions.

-Long-lasting and social consequences of war conflicts
+Lasting and social consequences of war conflicts

-Persistent inflation, unemployment and lower economic growth
+Persistence of inflation, unemployment and lower economic growth

 Repercussions on post-conflict social and economic stability